Pritzker Breaks Campaign Finance Record, Annoys Illinois With $80 Million Of Ads

 "It's just distressing where you see these figures and I just feel like it makes people think that their democracy really isn't for them anymore," says Jay Young, who leads Common Cause Illinois — a nonpartisan government watchdog group — has been tracking the Pritzker-Rauner money fight.

-Young says Illinois seems to be setting up a perpetual cycle in future elections; that it's going to take another independently wealthy candidate to take on incumbents who are already rich.
+Young says Illinois seems to be setting up a perpetual cycle in future elections: that it's going to take another independently wealthy candidate to take on incumbents who are already rich.

-"I'm hoping that it doesn't end up that the only field that we see from now going forward is billionaires, but sadly that's the way we've been trending."
+"I'm hoping that it doesn't end up that the only field that we see from now going forward is billionaires, but sadly, that's the way we've been trending."